scazan/DS1MatrixMixer/README.md

 )
 ```

-Instantiate the matrix mixer using the names of the Ndefs that you want to use
+Instantiate the matrix mixer using the names of the Ndefs that you want to use.
-(currently, you must fill the empty channels with an empty ndef name.
-In this case \nothing.
-I will fix this soon).
 ```
 (
 m = DS1MatrixMixer.new([